Fur brigade: York boats

 In the 1790s, York boats were created in response to the transportation problems that canoes posed.
 Canoes were fragile, had a limited capacity, and required large crews.
 York boats were the more economical option as they were durable, had a large capacity, and did not require much manpower.
 This allowed the Hudson's Bay Company to transport people and goods across Canada efficiently.
-Hudson's Bay Company administrator George Simpson kept some canoes for personal journeys, and occasionally loaned them for travel, but York boats otherwise became the dominant mode of transportation.
+Hudson's Bay Company administrator George Simpson kept some canoes for personal journeys, and occasionally loaned them for travel, but York boats otherwise became the dominant mode of transportation on waterways suitable for their use.

 York boats were made by searching forests for suitable wood, floating the wood back to posts on waterways, and then sawing wood into keels, planks, stems, and gunnels.
 Trading posts had specific areas set aside for York boat building.
 York boats were similar in structure to Orkney Isles fishing boats, likely because many of the men employed by the Hudson's Bay Company were Orkneymen.
 These boats most often traveled in brigades, transporting supplies and trading goods.

 By the 1820s, the Hudson's Bay Company had several York boat brigades traveling distinct routes.
 Permanent trading posts had been built at strategic sites along the main brigade routes and as soon as the waterways were free of ice the fur brigades would carry trade goods and food supplies to replenish the various trading posts along their route and pick up the accumulation of furs caught during the winter season.
 They also carried mail and passengers.